 Aggression Replacement Training (ART)

-ART is currently being offered at Southern Plains Behavioral Health Services for adolescents only in Mellette County, SD (White River).
+ART is currently being offered at Southern Plains Behavioral Health Services for adolescents.
 If you have interest in signing your youth up for ART services or making a referral please call 605-842-1465 and talk to an ART therapist.

 - ART is a short term 10 week long cognitive behavioral therapy approach addressing aggressive and violent behaviors.
 This therapy addresses three main areas: